Lifestyle Changes For Weight Loss

 1. Eat Right!
 Calories are pretty easy to understand.
 You’re going to gain weight as long as you’re taking in more energy than you use.
 However, if you choose to eat lean and health foods, counting calories will not mater.
 You need to learn which is the perfect portion size for you.
 Then put these size controls to work as you fill up on whole grains, trimmed proteins, vegetables and fruit.

 2. Simple, successful exercise.
 Around 90 percent of those who have reached their weight loss goals through a change of lifestyle, walk for an hour every day.
 It really is that simple.
 No expensive gym equipment or sitting there working out until you’re sore.
-Just being consistent with moderate exercise can pan out well for you.
+Just being consistent with a moderate workout can pan out well for you.

 3. Plenty of support.
 Being positively influenced by those around you increases your chances of losing weight and keeping it off.
 If your peers are sedentary and fans of eating unhealthy, heavily-processed food, it can be much harder to make the kinds of changes you need to in order to live healthy and lose weight.